sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 #### Option 1: Create a new storage class

-We recommend creating a new storage class for your Sourcegraph instance using one of the preconfigured components for the cloud providers listed below if you have permission to create cluster-wide resources:
+We recommend using a preconfigured storage class component for your cloud provider if you can create cluster-wide resources:

   ```yaml
   # instances/my-sourcegraph/kustomization.yaml